facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

     === "JS"
         ```{.js .md-max-height}
         // Identify whether a tab bar can be scrolled left or right and apply indicator classes
         const tabOverflow = () => {
           const checkScroll = e => {
+            // Use a margin as we just don't always align exactly on the right.
+            const margin = 3
             const target = e.target
             if (!e.target.matches('.tabbed-labels')) {
               return